Achievable logoAchievable logo

 Theories of selective attention:

-• Broadbent’s filter model: Suggests that sensory information is filtered early on, allowing only selected inputs to be processed further.
-However, it struggles to explain how some unattended information (like hearing one’s name) still gets processed.
+• Broadbent’s filter model: Suggests that sensory information is filtered early, so only selected inputs are processed further.
+However, it struggles to explain why some unattended information (like hearing one’s name) still gets processed.

-• Treisman’s attenuation model: Proposes that unattended information isn’t completely blocked but is weakened, so important details can still capture our attention.
+• Treisman’s attenuation model: Proposes that unattended information isn’t completely blocked.
+Instead, it’s weakened, so important details can still capture attention.

-• The cocktail party effect: Demonstrates how personally relevant stimuli, such as one’s own name, can unexpectedly draw our focus even amidst a noisy environment.
+• The cocktail party effect: Demonstrates how personally relevant stimuli, such as one’s own name, can unexpectedly draw focus even in a noisy environment.

 Divided attention: